christopherobin/mage/lib/archivist/README.md

 	"type": "memcached",
 	"config": {
 		"servers": ["a servers array", "or object"],
-		"options": { "options": "to pass to node-memcached" }, "prefix": "prefix for all your keys"
+		"options": { "options to pass": "to node-memcached" }, "prefix": "prefix for all your keys"
 	}
 }